sagunkho/laracart/README.md

-# laracart
+# Laracart
-An E-Commerce package for Laravel 5.*
+An E-Commerce package for Laravel >= 5.5